North and South Walnut Street

 Cultural, Educational Institutions

-- The Academy of Natural Sciences of Drexel University (1900 Ben Franklin Pkwy) designed by James Hamilton Windrim (1812); oldest natural science research institution in U.S.
+- The Academy of Natural Sciences of Drexel University (1900 Benjamin Franklin Pkwy) designed by James Hamilton Windrim (1812); oldest natural science research institution in U.S.

-- Friends Select School (1651 Ben Franklin Pkwy); one of country's oldest Quaker schools (founded 1833, moved to current location in 1885)
+- Friends Select School (1651 Benjamin Franklin Pkwy); one of country's oldest Quaker schools (founded 1833, moved to current location in 1885)

 - The Cathedral Basilica of Saints Peter and Paul (1723 Race St); designed in Italian Renaissance style with vaulted dome (1864); eight side chapels and sanctuary can seat 2,000